microsoft/Power-Fx/dailyBuilds.md

   </packageSources>
 </configuration>
 ```
-Restore packages (using the interactive flag allows dotnet to prompt you for credentials)
+Restore packages (the interactive flag allows dotnet to prompt you for credentials)
 ```
 dotnet restore --interactive
 ```